 How To Become a CouncillorExcept where a by-election is called to fill a Casual Vacancy on the Council, Members are elected once every four years.

-The latest elections took place in May 2015 and the next are scheduled for May 2019.
+The last elections took place in May 2015 and the next are scheduled for May 2019.

 Councillors are unpaid and Skipton Town Council does not pay any allowances to its Councillors, however they undertake a vital role in the community, shaping local policies and helping to improve the Town for its residents.

 Being a Councillor will occupy some of your spare time - and there is a legal requirement to attend meetings.
 It is possible, though, to become a Councillor alongside a full-time job.